 In 2014, I joined the University of Surrey as a Research Fellow and really began to focus on the development of functional coatings.
 Joining a large consortium of universities and business partners, I helped to develop a new environmentally-friendly coating formulation that protects steel from water corrosion.

 I moved to Loughborough in 2016 where a Vice-Chancellor’s Fellowship provided me the opportunity to start my independent research career – and dive deeper into the world of functional coatings.

 In 2019, I gained international recognition with the Institute of Physics and the American Physical Society’s Polymer Lecture Exchange Award.

-The Future Leaders Fellowship is a golden opportunity – I have the time, funding, and career development support to continue my research, raise my profile in the field, and access an invaluable network of researchers and innovators.
+The Future Leaders Fellowship that I was awarded in 2020 is proving to be a golden opportunity.
+I have the time, funding, and career development support to continue my research, raise my profile in the field, and access an invaluable network of researchers and innovators.